How to Set Up WireGuard on a Raspberry Pi

 Persistent Keep-Alive

 WireGuard attempts to be as quiet as possible, meaning that it only sends and receives packets when it needs to.
-For this reason, clients behind a NAT or firewall might be required to keep the connection alive even when it’s not in use.
-To do this, you need to make a change in the configuration file.
+There are scenarios where this could cause issues, and a persistent keep-alive will maintain the connection.

-A scenario where this is normally needed is when you have an off-site server that always needs to stay connected to your VPN server.
-This line will ensure the connection will not close.
+A scenario where this is normally required is when you have an off-site server that always needs to stay connected to your VPN server.
+This configuration file change will ensure the connection will not close.

 1. Run these commands to open the configuration file.